-The proposal was submitted by the West Valley Mosquito and Vector Control District to consolidate mosquito and vector control services in the west end of the valley region for San Bernardino County.
-In addition, the District will provide an enhanced level of mosquito and vector control services.
-Therefore, for these reasons, and those outlined throughout the staff report, the staff supports the approval of LAFCO 3209.
+The proposal was submitted by the West Valley Mosquito and Vector Control District to consolidate mosquito and vector control services in the west end of the valley region for San Bernardino County under a single service provider.
+In addition, the District's level of service will provide an enhanced delivery of mosquito and vector control services.
+Therefore, for these reasons, and those outlined throughout the staff report, the staff supports the approval of LAFCO 3209 as modified.